Skip to content

 When a UK candidate resigns and accepts a counter-offer to stay, roughly three-quarters leave anyway within 12 months — often pushed out rather than leaving voluntarily.
 The reason is structural: the original push-factors that drove the resignation rarely resolve, and the employer now treats the candidate as flight-risk regardless of the financial patch.

 Implication: counter-offers solve the symptom (pay) but not the cause (whatever drove the resignation).
 UK candidates considering counter-offers should expect to be looking again within a year.
+Full breakdown of the trap and how to think about it: counter-offer when leaving a UK job.

 4. Easy Apply / cold applications convert at 1-3% to interview